 Some of my colleagues proposed the idea of going on a picnic trip to any nearby place.
 Rest of us agreed.
 The places chosen were Talakad or Talakadu which is around 130 kms from Bangalore and 24 kms further to Somnathpur.
 Bus was hired and food arrangements were made which consisted primarily of South Indian dishes.
 Permission to go on a picnic on a working Saturday was taken from the management.
+Bus started at 6 am from the first pick up point.
+At around 8 am we reached Kanakpura to pick up our supplies.
+At around 10.30 we stopped for breakfast somewhere beside the road.
+After breakfast, on our way to Talakadu, all of us started playing Antakshari.
+It was fun!!

 As a child I don’t remember being too fond of travelling.
 And our annual travel was to relatives’ homes in Kolkata during the summer vacation which was quite tortuous frankly speaking!
 The first real vacation trip that I went on was to Puri with my parents after I had started working.
 Since then it has been one trip after another; some with family, some alone and some with friends.